kevall474/linux-pkg/README.md

 - RT and other runqueues are just the same as the CFS's.
 - Wake up tasks preempt currently running tasks if its interactivity score value is higher.

+## CacULE - Response Driven Balancer (RDB)
+This is an experimental load balancer for Cachy/CacULE.
+It is a lightweight load balancer which is a replacement of CFS load balancer.
+It migrates tasks based on their HRRN/Interactivity Scores (IS).
+Most of CFS load balancing-related updates (cfs and se updates loads) are removed.
+The RDB balancer follows CFS paradigm in which RDB balancing happen at the same points CFS does.
+RDB balancing happens in three functions: `newidle_balance`, `idle_balance`, and `active_balance`.
+The `newidle_balance` is called exactly at the same time as CFS did (when pick next task fails to find any task to run).
+The RDB `newidle_balance` pulls one task that is the highest HRRN/IS from any CPU.
+The RDB `idle_balance` is called in `trigger_load_balance` when CPU is idle, it does the same as `newidle_balance` but with slight changes since `newidle_balance` is a special case.
+The RDB `active_balance` checks if the current (NORMAL) runqueue has one task, if so, it pulls the highest of the highest HRRN/IS among all other CPUS.
+If the runqueue has more than one task, then it pulls any highest HRRN/IS (same as idle does).
+A CPU cannot pull a task from another CPU that has fewer tasks (when pull any).
+For the all three balancing `newidle_balance`, `idle_balance`, and `active_balance`, the cpu first tries to pull from a CPU that shares the same cache (`cpus_share_cache`).
+If can't pull any then it tries to pull from any CPU even though they are not in the same core.
+Only when pulling the highest of the highest HRRN/IS (i.e. `active_balance` when CPU has one task), there is no check for shared cache.

+Since `trigger_load_balance` is called for every tick, there is a guard time to prevent frequent tasks migration to reduce runqueues locking and to reduce unnecessary tasks migrations.
+The time is `3ms` after each `active_balance`.
+This time guard is specifically for HZ=500,1000.
+We don't want to run balancing every 2ms or 1ms to prevent regression in performance.
+Here is how frequent the `trigger_load_balance` would run balancer with given HZ values:
+* HZ=100 runs every ~10ms
+* HZ=250 runs every ~4ms
+* HZ=300 runs every ~3ms
+* HZ=500 runs every ~4ms
+* HZ=1000 runs every ~3ms

 # Update GRUB

     sudo grub-mkconfig -o /boot/grub/grub.cfg